xgeoff/arden/docs/pages/arden-transportation.md

 | engine | **torb** | torba | torbam | torbum | Central, mechanical |
 | ticket | **senv** | senva | senvam | senvum | A pass or token |
 | transportation | **mural** | murala | muralam | muralum | Derived from "move" \+ "travel" blended feel |

----

-### **✅ Patterns Maintained:**

-* All noun roots end in a consonant
-* All inflections consistent with your case system
-* Roots sound distinct but cohesive within your phonology

-Would you like to keep going to the next section (**📍 Location**) or adjust any of these?